A Life Of Heritage

 I’ve begun to use this wheat in all the baking in our house.

-In my opinion, KAMUT wheat is superior than the modern wheat available for many reasons.
+In my opinion, KAMUT wheat is superior to the modern wheat available for many reasons.
 And here’s why.

 Eight reasons I only use Kamut wheat as a homesteader: